***NOW ACCEPTING PITCHES FOR THE JUNE ’22 ISSUE***

 - Send in a Word docx file: Times New Roman; 12 point font; double-spaced; PLEASE use the Oxford comma and follow the Chicago Manual of Style (see major style differences here.)

-- Keep to a 700 minimum and 1000 maximum word limit (you could go over if you need to, it’s just that we cannot pay more at this stage.)
+- Keep to a 800 minimum and 1200 maximum word limit (you can go over if you need to; it’s just that we cannot pay more at this stage.)

 - Add the book title, author, publisher name, main country of publication, and publication date under the byline at the top.